1Panic/AlexaPcStreaming/README.md

 Send your PC Audio to Amazon Alexa with Multiroom support!

 ## How it works?
+Its easy!
-Its easy, redirect a TuneIn stream to your local PC with a Modded StreamWhatYouHear (https://github.com/StreamWhatYouHear/SWYH) instance.
+1. redirect a TuneIn stream to your local PC with a Modded StreamWhatYouHear (https://github.com/StreamWhatYouHear/SWYH) instance.
-Call Alexa to open that stream.
+2. Call Alexa to open that stream.
+Enjoy!

 ## Requirements